uperl/Dist-Zilla-Plugin-OurPkgVersion/README.md

     a warning when using [Dist::Zilla::Plugin::VersionFromMainModule](https://metacpan.org/pod/Dist::Zilla::Plugin::VersionFromMainModule) to
     obtain the version number instead of the `dist.ini` file.

+- overwrite

+    When enabled, this option causes any match of the `# VERSION` comment to first check for an existing `our $VERSION = ...;` on the same line, and if found, overwrite the value in the existing statement. (the comment still gets modified for trial releases)

+    Currently, the value must be a single Perl token such as a string or number.

 # BUGS

 Please report any bugs or feature requests on the bugtracker website